AvishekChy/docker-compose-exercise2/README.md

 ### Creating a docker-compose.yml

-Create a docker-compose.yml file to run the webapp and the database.
+Created a docker-compose.yml file to run the webapp and the database.
 Information on how to create such a file can be found here:

 - https://docs.docker.com/compose/overview/
 - https://docs.docker.com/compose/compose-file/

-Once your created the docker-compose.yml file, run:
+Once the docker-compose.yml file is created, run:

 ```
 docker compose up -d